benhowell/benhowell.github.com/_drafts/nobody-cares-about-you-or-your-company.md

   <div class="intro-txt">

 <p>
-Whether you're selling physical widgets, information, data or software products, or consulting services, the only thing that really matters to your customers is the fact that you can fix <i>their</i> problem.
+Whether you're selling physical goods, information or software products, or consulting services, the only thing that matters to your customers is the fact that you can fix <i>their</i> problem.
 Your customers are selfish.
 They only care about themselves.
 </p>

 <p>